 Ivybridge Primary School is an all through primary school, teaching pupils from nursery to year 6.
 We are proud of our diversity, with over 90% of our pupils having English as an additional language.
-Approximately 26% of our pupils have additional or special educational needs.
+Approximately 20% of our pupils have additional or special educational needs.

 We have a strong commitment to inclusive practice.
 This means we use our best endeavours to provide equal access to a full, aspirational and balanced curriculum for all pupils, regardless of their needs.
-We recognise that some children may need additional support so they can reach their full potential.
+We assess a child's strengths and abilities and work with them to ensure they have a broad and balanced curriculum as well as support for their needs and differences.